While make is a single executable file,

 First, add two variable definitions:

-Assigning a value to SHELL
+Assigning a value to SHELL, other than

-to execute commands in a
+/bin/sh, causes make to execute commands in a

-subshell, which allows libaccess
+subshell, which allows libaccess to be

 preloaded.
-Assigning a value to ACCESS_ENABLE
+Assigning a value to ACCESS_ENABLE enables

 automatic dependency analysis.